 Students affiliated with Harvard Law School Housing or Harvard University Housing may apply for consideration for housing accommodations.
 All students must meet housing application and deadline requirements.
-Accommodation requests are reviewed by Student Support Services in the Dean of Students Office.
-Requests for accommodations may be made by submitting the Request for Housing Accommodations Form, available in the Dean of Students Office or by completing the online form.Continue Reading Accessibility-Related Housing Requests
+Accommodation requests are reviewed by Accessibility Services.
+Requests for accommodations may be made by submitting the Request for Housing Accommodations Form, available in the Dean of Students Office and Human Resources Office or by completing the online form.Continue Reading Accessibility-Related Housing Requests

 Bar Exam and MPRE Accommodations

 Graduating students who plan on requesting testing accommodations on the Bar Exam should first go to the website of the state where they are taking the exam and familiarize themselves with the application requirements and deadlines.
 Information about individual state Bar Exam requirements can be found on the American Bar Website.
 Please keep in mind that Harvard Law School’s process of providing accommodations is not necessarily reflective of the process for receiving testing accommodations on the Bar Exam.
 Each state has its own requirements and due dates to request accommodations.